yirueilu-b/twse-captcha-breaker/README.md

 - Use `--psm 7` (Treat the image as a single text line.)

 - Use `--oem 2`, `--oem 1` then `--oem 0` sequentially if length of output string is not equals to 5

+## Crawler

+- Request the target URL

+- Get captcha image by extract the `src` of image then use `captcha_to_string.py` to recognize the text on the image

+- Fill the form and submit with Selenium

+- Clean and save the data

 ## Result